It is with great delight I share with you my love of pickleball.

-The tournament was so close to where I lived and I wanted to know what it was like.
-I am grateful to my first pickleball partner.
+The tournament was so close to where I lived and I wanted to know what tournament play was like.
+I am grateful for Norma, my first pickleball partner.
 She was game to embark on the experience — even though we had little at the time.

-Gainesville, FL Pickleball Updates
+Gainesville, FL Pickleball Courts